Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Introduction

-In addressing these questions, we illustrate that while a randomization-based sensitivity analysis for the permutational $t$-test may have the improper size in the presence of heterogeneous effects, the issue is avoided through an appropriate ``studentization" of the test-statistic while employing the same worst-case distribution for treatment assignments, aligning with work on robust permutation tests by \citet{jan97} and \citet{chu13}.
-Under no unmeasured confounding, the studentization employed is none other than that recommended by Gosset himself: the observed difference-in-means is simply divided by the classical standard error estimator for paired studies, hence yielding the usual non-permutational $t$-statistic.
-When hidden bias is allowed to corrupt inference, finding both the appropriate initial test statistic and the appropriate standard deviation by which to studentize is itself non-trivial, and is presented in \S \ref{sec:neyman}.
-The studentized procedure has many attractive features beyond asymptotically maintaining the desired size in the presence of unmeasured confounding, which are discussed in detail in \S\S \ref{sec:implication} and \ref{sec:absence}.
-Proposition \ref{prop:designsens} of \S \ref{sec:absence} shows that the design sensitivity for the studentized procedure is identical to that of the permutational $t$-test, indicating that the procedure provides Type I error control for heterogeneous effects without sacrificing power.
-The procedure operates within the familiar model for biased treatment assignments of \citep[][\S 4.2]{obs} and is straightforward to implement, with an \texttt{R} script provided in the supplementary materials.
-The studentized procedure thus empowers researchers with a sensitivity analysis for the sample average treatment effect valid in the face of effect heterogeneity, while researchers having conducted a sensitivity analysis using the permutational-$t$ in the past can be reasonably assured that their results do not materially overstate insensitivity to hidden bias.
+This work reveals that while a randomization-based sensitivity analysis using the difference-in-means as a test statistic may have the improper size in the presence of heterogeneous effects, the issue is avoided through an appropriate studentization of the test-statistic while employing the same worst-case distribution for treatment assignments.
+This aligns with work on robust permutation tests by \citet{jan97} and \citet{chu13} while extending the ideas to the context of potentially biased randomizations.
+Under no unmeasured confounding, the studentization employed is none other than that recommended by Gosset himself: the observed difference-in-means is simply divided by the conventional standard error estimator for paired studies, hence yielding the usual $t$-statistic.
+When hidden bias is allowed to corrupt inference, finding both the appropriate initial test statistic and the appropriate standard deviation by which to studentize is itself non-trivial, and is described in \S \ref{sec:neyman}.
+The method proposed in \S \ref{sec:studentwhole}, called the \textit{studentized sensitivity analysis}, combines this studentized test statistic with the worst-case distribution for treatment assignments developed in \citet{ros87} under the assumption of constant effects.
+The procedure operates within the familiar model for biased treatment assignments of \citet[][\S 4]{ros87, obs} and is straightforward to implement.
+The studentized procedure thus empowers researchers with a sensitivity analysis for the sample average treatment effect valid in the face of effect heterogeneity, while researchers having conducted a sensitivity analysis using the traditional approach can be reasonably assured that their results do not materially overstate insensitivity to hidden bias.